Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/04_search_templates.md

 - Create an index with the update settings in Elasticsearch.
 - Re-index the data from the old Elasticsearch index to the new index.
 - Drop the old Elasticsearch index.
-- Add an alias with the same settings of the previous index to the new Elasticsearch index.
+- Add an alias with the same settings as the previous index to the new Elasticsearch index.